shawn1m/overture/README.md

 Tips:

-+ BindAddress: No IP means listen both IPv4 and IPv6, overture will listen both TCP and UDP ports
++ BindAddress: No IP means listen both IPv4 and IPv6, overture will listen both TCP and UDP ports.
 + DNS:
     + DNSPod 119.29.29.29:53
     + OpenDNS 208.67.222.222:443 \[2620:0:ccc::2\]:443
+    + GoogleDNS 8.8.8.8:53 \[2001:4860:4860::8888\]:53
-+ Protocol: "tcp" or "udp"
++ Protocol: "tcp" or "udp".
-+ RedirectIPv6Record: Redirect IPv6 DNS query to alternative dns
++ RedirectIPv6Record: Redirect IPv6 DNS query to alternative dns.
-+ Path: For windows user, please use path like "C:\\xx\\xx.txt"
++ Path: For windows user, please use path like "C:\\xx\\xx.txt".
-+ DomainBase64Decode: Could be empty field
++ DomainBase64Decode: Could be empty field.
 + MinimumTTL: Set the minimum TTL value (second) in order to improve cache, use -1 to disable.
 + EDNSClientSubnetPolicy: Improve DNS accuracy, only works for primary dns.
 [RFC7871](https://tools.ietf.org/html/rfc7871)
     + auto: If client IP is not in the reserved ip network, use client IP.
 Otherwise, use server external IP.